 If Barado could have patted the sack that lay across his belly he would have done so, but in language that only Samara could understand he said, ‘Of course we have warm clothes.
 You and Raja bought some only yesterday.
-Don’t forget that we have to go to Snowland.’
+Don’t forget that we have to go to Snowlands.’

 ‘Oh yes,’ cried Samara, ‘Of course!
 How could I forget?
 We do have warm clothes.’
-And together she and Abdul began to dig out the clothes in the sack and spread them on top of Raja.
+And together she and Nando began to dig out the clothes in the sack and spread them on top of Raja.

-After half an hour later it was all over.
+After half an hour later, it was all over.
 Raja’s temperature had returned to normal and his face was no longer flushed and sweating.
 He was sitting upright, and it seemed difficult to believe that he had so recently been so close to finishing his journey in the world.

 ‘What happened?’ said Raja.
 ‘Was I asleep?’

-‘You almost never woke up,’ said Abdul.
+‘You almost never woke up,’ said Nando.

 Samara told Raja what had happened.
 He looked shocked.